Namdevco can supply food hampers for next 3 months - Trinidad and Tobago Newsday

 Namdevco can supply food hampers for next 3 months

-The National Agricultural Marketing and Development Corporation (Namdevco) has said it is capable to continue providing food hampers for the next three months for people in need.
+The National Agricultural Marketing and Development Corporation (Namdevco) has said it is capable of providing food hampers for the next three months for people in need.

-Speaking with Newsday by phone on Tuesday its CEO Nirmala Debysingh-Persad said farmers have been able to constantly supply the required produce except for those affected by bad weather.
+Speaking with Newsday by phone last week, Namdevco’s CEO Nirmala Debysingh-Persad said farmers have been able to constantly supply the required produce except for those affected by bad weather.

 “Our farmers are in continuous production.
 So far, we have not had any reports of any farmer’s inability to produce, so we do not anticipate any shortfalls.